-Most of us do have at least some need for power, control, and influence.
-You’ll find out what to do with that need, how to use your power for good, and how it can help you be a successful manager.
-And finally, we'll wrap up the course and our discussion on interpersonal skills with some useful tips on how to use these new skills effectively—not just with your employees, but with your peers and your boss, as well.
+It's time to wrap up the discussion on interpersonal skills with some useful tips on how to use these new skills effectively—not just with your employees, but with your peers and your boss, as well.

 Patricia Addesso has worked for over 20 years in retail, academic and telecommunications organizations.
 She has a doctorate in Industrial/Organizational Psychology, and well-grounded in the theory of human behavior at work.
 In addition, she has held management positions in three companies, and thus "speaks the language" of upper management.
 This blend of the theoretical and the practical is the hallmark of her consulting style.
 Dr. Addesso's specialty is organization development and team building.
 She has been involved in managing mergers, acquisitions, and other large-scale organizational changes, and is currently involved in projects such as strategic planning and personality assessments.